neurite/debian-setup/docs/0200-install.md

     * Package usage survey: No
     * Should man and mandb be installed 'setuid man': No
     * Choose only `standard system utilities`, which includes bzip2, dpkg, perl, python, openssl, etc.
     * Note, if you want to install a lightweight desktop, make sure **do not select any desktop environment**.
 We will install a lightweight desktop at a later stage.
-For example, [a minimal GNOME desktop](0501-gnome.md).
+For example, [a reduced GNOME desktop](0501-gnome.md).
 16. `Install the GRUB boot loader`
     * Force GRUB installation to the EFI removable media path: yes
 17. Finish and reboot